SystemsApproach/sdn/netvirt.rst

     A Basic Network Virtualization System.

-Since the VMs should be free to move around the data center, their IP addresses need to be independent of the physical network topology (indicated by the underlay network in the figure).
+Since the VMs should be free to move around the datacenter, their IP addresses need to be independent of the physical network topology (indicated by the underlay network in the figure).
 In particular, we don’t want a particular VM to be restricted in its location by the